Research Progress

 Lithology and Climate Warming Regulate Soil Nutrients via Microbial Interactions, Study Finds

 Bedrock geochemical properties govern soil mineral composition and nutrient availability, thereby regulating microbial community structure and function will ultimately influence soil carbon (C) and nitrogen (N) accumulation.
-To address this knowledge gap, a research team led by Prof. WANG Kelin from the Institute of Subtropical Agriculture of the Chinese Academy of Sciences conducted regional-scale field sampling in southwest China.
+However, how bedrock-derived geochemistry regulates nutrient accumulation under warming remains unclear, especially through its indirect effects on microbial interactions mediated by soil exchangeable calcium.
+To address this knowledge gap, a research team led by Prof. WANG Kelin from the Institute of Subtropical Agriculture of the Chinese Academy of Sciences conducted extensive field investigations across southwest China.

 Their latest findings provide new insights into ecosystem sustainable in karst regions and were published in Global Change Biology and Communications Earth & Environment, respectively.

 From the perspectives of lithological differences, researchers compared forest ecosystems developed on limestone and clastic rocks to systematically investigate free-living nitrogen fixation rates in soil and litter, as well as their relationships with microbial interaction networks.
-Furthermore, under warming conditions, They elucidated the microbial regulatory pathways through which vegetation restoration promotes C and N accumulation in karst ecosystems, thereby highlighting the critical role of multi-trophic biological interactions in soil C and N cycling and climate change adaptation in calcium-rich environments.
+Furthermore, under warming conditions, they identified microbial regulatory pathways that drive C and N accumulation in calcium-rich soils of karst ecosystems.

-Compared with clastic rock soils, limestone soils exhibited higher pH and exchangeable calcium, which significantly increased the abundance of diazotrophs and phoD-harboring bacteria.
-These changes enhanced the cooperative interactions among diazotrophs, phoD-harboring bacteria, and arbuscular mycorrhizal fungi, leading to more stable and complex microbial networks and ultimately higher nitrogen fixation rates (Fig.1).
-In phosphorus-limited karst soils, phoD-harboring bacteria play a key role by forming tight associations with diazotrophs and arbuscular mycorrhizal fungi, highlighting that lithology promotes soil N inputs by regulating key functional microbial groups and their interactions.
+The results shows that the higher pH and exchangeable calcium in limestone soils than in clastic rock soils significantly enhanced the abundance of diazotrophs and phoD-harboring bacteria.
+These changes enhanced the cooperative interactions among diazotrophs, phoD-harboring bacteria, and arbuscular mycorrhizal fungi, leading to more stable and complex microbial networks and ultimately higher nitrogen fixation rates.

-This study advances the understanding of how calcium regulates soil C and N accumulation through microbial growth and interspecific interactions.
-It further proposes a conceptual framework of “calcium–microbe–micro-food web” regulation, providing new insights for enhancing C sequestration and ecosystem sustainability in karst regions under global climate change.
+Based on large-scale field sampling, this study reveals how calcium regulates soil C and N accumulation by promoting microbial growth and interspecific interactions, and proposes a “calcium–microbe–micro-food web” framework to explain the mechanisms driving C and N accumulation in karst ecosystems under global climate change.

 Contact: WANG Kelin